rociopiotti/restaurants-list/README.md

   <img src="https://raw.githubusercontent.com/rociopiotti/restaurants-list/main/src/images/restaurant-list-screenshot.png" alt="project screenshot" height="400">
 </p>

+Restaurants list demo created by Rocio Piotti provides the user with a list of restaurants and a map that shows their location.
+Each restaurant can be added to favorites.
+The list is sorted alphabetically and filtered by category.

 The purpose of this project is to implement a development with React 18 in order to stay up-to-date with the library's new features.